 output.png - When the stream ends (EOF), whatever was written last is the chronologically final frame of the video — which is exactly what you want

-3. Keyframe snapping behavior
+3. Keyframe Snapping Behavior

 Input seeking with -sseof doesn't land on an exact timestamp.
 It snaps to the nearest keyframe (I-frame) at or before the specified position.
 Depending on the video's GOP (Group of Pictures) structure, this might mean FFmpeg starts reading from 2–3 seconds before the end rather than exactly 1 second.

 This doesn't affect the output — you still get the final frame of the video.
 But it means the decoder might process more than just 1 second of content.
 For most use cases this is fine.
+If you're curious about GOP structure and keyframes, our codec comparison article dives deeper into how different encoders handle I-frame intervals.

-4. PNG vs. JPG output
+4. PNG vs. JPG Output

 For PNG output, no quality flag is needed — PNG is lossless.
 For JPG: